 A: No. But it is one idea being studied as a way to replace the federal gasoline tax.

-Summary Senate Minority Leader Mitch McConnell of Kentucky is running an ad blaming his opponent for contributing to high gasoline prices in the state.
-We find that’s a big exaggeration. […]
+Senate Minority Leader Mitch McConnell of Kentucky is running an ad blaming his opponent for contributing to high gasoline prices in the state.
+We find that’s a big exaggeration.
+At most, prices are 12.1 cents per gallon higher as a result of the 1980 tax change that was favored by Democratic candidate Bruce Lunsford.
+That’s less than 3 percent of gas prices today, and actually less than the rise in general inflation since 1980.

 Q: Do the poor drive farther than the rich, as McCain claims?